 I am living proof.

-Buy some merch and wear it proudly.
 If someone asks, tell them what it is and where it came from.
+Tell them who Herman is.
 Let Herman's Hands start the conversation for you.
-You too can become an advocate for change.

 Herman was my dad and this brand acts as his hands from wherever he is now.